fotosintetic-ipn/fotosintetic-server/README.md

-# OXIM-server
+# polih-server

-This is the OXIM-server project.
+This is the polih-server project.

 # Building and installing